Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1940:

-Torpedoed, shelled and sunk on Sept.
-26-1940 by U-32 (Jenisch), 600 miles west-northwest of Valencia, Ireland on a voyage from Liverpool to New York in ballast (about 1200 tons water ballast and 458 tons bunker oil), having departed Liverpool on Sept.
-21 in Convoy OB 217 as the 4th ship in the center column.
+Tancred was torpedoed, shelled and sunk on Sept.
+26-1940 by U-32 (Jenisch), 600 miles west-northwest of Valencia, Ireland when on a voyage from Liverpool to New York in ballast (about 1200 tons water ballast and 458 tons bunker oil), having departed Liverpool on Sept.
+21 in Convoy OB 217 (external link) as the 4th ship in the center column.
+Olaf Bergh is also listed in this convoy.

-After a while the U-boat opened fire against the broadside of Tancred with about 20 shots (at about 4000 yards), before disappearing in a westerly direction.
-But Tancred stayed afloat and with some volunteers the captain reboarded to get some extra provisions, the ship's log book and other valuable papers that were locked in a safe in his cabin under the bridge, as well as another lifeboat if possible, but when he got back on board access to the safe was found to be impossible due to the damage done by the shelling.
+After a while the U-boat opened fire against the broadside of Tancred with about 20 shots (at about 4000 yards), before disappearing in a westerly direction, but Tancred stayed afloat and with some volunteers the captain reboarded to get some extra provisions, the ship's log book and other valuable papers that were locked in a safe in his cabin under the bridge, as well as another lifeboat if possible.
+However, when he got back on board access to the safe was found to be impossible due to the damage done by the shelling.

-The 3 lifeboats stayed about 1 n. mile away from the wreck until it sank, then sails were set and they headed east, keeping in view of eachother.
+The 3 lifeboats stayed about 1 n. mile away from the wreck until it sank, then sails were set and they headed east, keeping in view of each other.
 At about 04:20 on Sept.
 27 a ship was sighted.
-S.O.S. morse signals were sent and a rocket fired and at 05:50, in position 53 52N 23 7W all 36 were picked up by Wilhelmsen's M/S Tricolor and landed in New York about a week later.
+S.O.S. morse signals were sent and a rocket fired and at 05:50, in position 53 52N 23 7W all 36 were picked up by Wilhelmsen's M/S Tricolor and landed in New York about a week later (according to her Voyage Record, Tricolor arrived New York on Oct.
+3).
 The inquiry was held there on Oct.
 7-1940 with the captain, the 1st mate, the 2nd engineer, and Able Seaman Knutsson (helmsman) attending.

 In the way of armament Tancred had a 4" gun, a Lewis A/A and a rifle on board.
 She had no gunners, but the 2nd mate and the crew had been trained a little in the use of the 4" gun in Liverpool.
 As it happened, there had been no opportunity to use it.